qundao/mirror-mergiraf/doc/src/adding-a-language/enabling-commutative-merging.md

 Again, this can be checked with `cargo parse test_file.cs`, which shows the computed signatures in the tree.

+Note that the signature for `using_directive` is defined as `vec![vec![]]`, which leads to the entire element being treated as its own signature.
+If instead we had defined it as `vec![]`, then the element's signature would be empty.
+This would mean that any two `using_directive`s would be treated as conflicting
+(which wouldn't be appropriate in this case, but can be useful in other contexts).

 To understand the difference between `Field` and `ChildType` in the signature definition for `method_declaration`, consider the structure of a method declaration as parsed by tree-sitter:

 <pre><font color="#5E5C64"> └</font>method_declaration